bdougie/blog/source/posts/2017-02-05-queues-in-go.md

 tags: go
 category: go
 date: 2017-02-06T17:59:58-08:00
-summary: Queues
+summary: ->
+ I am going to walk through my learning of Queues.
+I now have a bit more confidence with Go and pretty comfortable creating functions and Structs to interact with.
+I also enjoying using only the Standard library to solve problems, since it is extremely limited comparared to my first language, which was Ruby, and even my second, JavaScript.
 ---

 As a follow-up to my previous post on [Stacks in Go](/posts/2017/01/30/stacks-in-go), I am going to walk through my learning of Queues.
+I now have a bit more confidence with Go and pretty comfortable creating functions and Structs to interact with.
+I also enjoying using only the Standard library to solve problems, since it is extremely limited comparared to my first language, which was Ruby, and even my second, JavaScript.

 ## Queue